Ever wondered why so many articles, blog posts, videos and newsletters are based around the idea of a list?

 Yes, you’re right.
 It’s because they’re extremely popular.
 People love them.
 And it’s easy to see why.

-Lists = Lots of ideas.
+Lists promise lots of ideas.
 And fast!

 We’re expecting ideas.
 And we hope that at least one of those ideas will help us in some way.
 If it does, it will repay the 3 or 4 minutes we invested in reading it.